RealityCards/RealityCards-Contracts/GECO.md

 ### Phase 3- ???

 Phase 3 does not form part of this grant.
 I do not request funding, nor propose a timeline for Phase 3 work.
 I mention it here only to highlight the potential of this project.
 Ideas include:
 * perpetual tokens- the same token will pay out multiple times, not just on a single occasion as in the above examples.
 For example, instead of a token paying out if Manchester United wins the 19/20 Premier League, it pays out *every year* if they win that year.
-* decentralising market creation.
-Currently, there is no ability for users to create their own markets.
-Further, users could also choose which Oracle to use (as with Omen).
-* incentivising liquidity providers.
-There is currently zero incentive to provide liquidity to Harber (as opposed to taking a position, for which there is the incentive of winning DAI).
+* deeper integration with Omen, such as allowing users to create their own markets, and allowing markets which are dependant on two or more different outcomes (i.e. the very thing Conditional Tokens are designed for)

 ### Team description
 I am the only team member (although I have employed the help of freelancers on Upwork for the front end).
 I am a former Deloitte Chartered Accountant/Financial Analyst working in the City of London and Cambridge.
 I fell in love with Ethereum and decided to quit my job and change career.
 I joined the Consensys Solidity Bootcamp in November 2019.
 Harber began as my final project for this bootcamp.